datanav/docs/configuration.rst

        pump execution dataset in the case where a target system is unreachable (or misconfigured).
 The default value (0) effectively disables retries for write errors.
      - 0
      -

+   * - ``fallback_to_single_entities_on_batch_fail``
+     - Boolean
+     - A flag that controls if the pipes should attempt to process a single entity at a time if a batch write operation fails.
+This can be useful to turn off if the cost of processing a single entity at a time is prohibitively high.
+This single-entity-at-a-time fallback is on by default (``true``).
+     - true
+     -

    * - ``mode``